calaldees/teacherEducation/teacherEducation/assessment.md

 assess design - assess by interview

-* [How assessment drives curriculum at every level, and not necessarily in the right direction...](https://bigeducation.org/rethinking-blogs/how-assessment-drives-curriculum-at-every-level-and-not-necessarily-in-the-right-direction/) 2020 Sarah Fletcher High Mistress, St Paul’s Girls’ School, London
-    * > Our current knowledge-based system only goes part of the way towards equipping young people with the skills that will give them the confidence and resilience to shape their own path through life.
-They need to make the best of human capacity for imagination and critical judgment, especially with our ever-greater dependency on technology and artificial intelligence.”
-    * > The world is moving fast, and education risks falling behind.

 * NCCE [Teach Computing Curriculum Journey](https://static.teachcomputing.org/curriculum_journey.pdf) - Poster of KS1 to KS4 progress with assessment objectives